 Grand Challenge Advisor/Retention Coach: Claudia Booker

-Scholarships are available for women from the African-American or Native Indian/Eskimo community planning to serve that community in the USA.
+Scholarships are available for women from the African-American or First Nations (American Indian /Alaska Native) community planning to serve that community in the USA.

-Seminars or Workshops: One full scholarship is available for each seminar or workshop taught by Mercy In Action, on a first-come, first-serve basis.
-The scholarship covers the full tuition fee, but does not cover travel, food, or lodging.
+Seminars or Workshops: One tuition scholarship is available for each seminar or workshop taught by Mercy In Action, on a first-come, first-serve basis.
+The scholarship covers the full tuition fee and any CEUs, but does not cover travel, food, or lodging.
 Check website for updated seminar dates.

 NOTE: There are no scholarships available for online courses with the exception of the On-line NARM Study Course.